Mesa Air Group (NASDAQ:MESA) Downgraded by Zacks Investment Research

-Zacks Investment Research cut shares of Mesa Air Group (NASDAQ:MESA) from a hold rating to a sell rating in a research note released on Friday, Zacks.com reports.
+Mesa Air Group (NASDAQ:MESA) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research note issued to investors on Thursday, Zacks.com reports.

 According to Zacks, “Mesa Air Group, Inc. provides airlines services.
 The Company offers passenger transportation and regional air services.
 Mesa Air Group, Inc. is based in Phoenix, Arizona. “

-Several other equities analysts also recently commented on the company.
-Raymond James upped their price objective on Mesa Air Group from $10.00 to $14.00 and gave the company an outperform rating in a research report on Tuesday, April 20th.
-Deutsche Bank Aktiengesellschaft raised Mesa Air Group from a hold rating to a buy rating in a research report on Monday, May 17th.
-One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and three have given a buy rating to the stock.
-Mesa Air Group presently has an average rating of Hold and an average target price of $12.40.
+A number of other analysts have also recently commented on MESA.
+TheStreet raised Mesa Air Group from a “d” rating to a “c” rating in a research report on Wednesday, August 11th.
+Deutsche Bank Aktiengesellschaft raised Mesa Air Group from a “hold” rating to a “buy” rating in a research note on Monday, May 17th.
+One equities research analyst has rated the stock with a sell rating, one has given a hold rating and three have assigned a buy rating to the stock.
+The stock has an average rating of “Hold” and a consensus price target of $12.40.

-Mesa Air Group (NASDAQ:MESA) last announced its quarterly earnings data on Sunday, August 8th.
-The company reported $0.11 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.10 by $0.01.
-The company had revenue of $125.16 million for the quarter, compared to the consensus estimate of $131.40 million.
-Mesa Air Group had a return on equity of 7.86% and a net margin of 7.37%.
-Mesa Air Group’s quarterly revenue was up 71.2% on a year-over-year basis.
-During the same quarter in the prior year, the company posted $0.10 EPS.
-On average, equities analysts anticipate that Mesa Air Group will post 0.83 EPS for the current year.
+Mesa Air Group (NASDAQ:MESA) last released its earnings results on Sunday, August 8th.
+The company reported $0.11 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.10 by $0.01.
+Mesa Air Group had a net margin of 7.37% and a return on equity of 7.86%.
+The firm had revenue of $125.16 million for the quarter, compared to the consensus estimate of $131.40 million.
+During the same period in the prior year, the firm earned $0.10 EPS.
+The company’s revenue was up 71.2% compared to the same quarter last year.
+On average, sell-side analysts predict that Mesa Air Group will post 0.83 EPS for the current fiscal year.

-Institutional investors and hedge funds have recently bought and sold shares of the company.
-Mesirow Financial Investment Management Inc. grew its position in shares of Mesa Air Group by 74.9% during the 1st quarter.
-Mesirow Financial Investment Management Inc. now owns 2,092 shares of the company’s stock worth $28,000 after buying an additional 896 shares in the last quarter.
-Denali Advisors LLC bought a new position in shares of Mesa Air Group during the 1st quarter worth $30,000.
-Dorsey Wright & Associates bought a new position in shares of Mesa Air Group during the 1st quarter worth $38,000.
-Captrust Financial Advisors bought a new position in shares of Mesa Air Group during the 1st quarter worth $39,000.
-Finally, Hillsdale Investment Management Inc. bought a new position in shares of Mesa Air Group during the 2nd quarter worth $41,000.
-84.17% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+FMR LLC boosted its stake in Mesa Air Group by 31.7% during the 1st quarter.
+FMR LLC now owns 424,500 shares of the company’s stock valued at $3,540,000 after purchasing an additional 102,200 shares during the last quarter.
+Truist Financial Corp bought a new position in shares of Mesa Air Group during the fourth quarter valued at $91,000.
+JPMorgan Chase & Co. boosted its position in shares of Mesa Air Group by 80.2% during the fourth quarter.
+JPMorgan Chase & Co. now owns 55,873 shares of the company’s stock valued at $374,000 after buying an additional 24,866 shares during the last quarter.
+Dimensional Fund Advisors LP increased its holdings in Mesa Air Group by 6.7% in the 4th quarter.
+Dimensional Fund Advisors LP now owns 719,474 shares of the company’s stock worth $4,813,000 after buying an additional 45,309 shares in the last quarter.
+Finally, Arlington Partners LLC purchased a new position in Mesa Air Group in the 1st quarter worth about $66,000.
+Institutional investors own 84.17% of the company’s stock.

 Get a free copy of the Zacks research report on Mesa Air Group (MESA)